vicw0ng-hk/LeetCode/Solutions/79-Word-Search.md

                 board[start[i][0]][start[i][1]] = tmp
         return self.ans
 ```
 First find the first letter, and then backtrack.
-Just like a human would do in a puzzle like this.
+Just like what a human would do in a puzzle like this.